 Continuing Education

-CAS 3A Applied Technology in Energy (CAS ATE)
+CAS ETH in Applied Technology in Energy

-ETH Zurich’s CAS programme Applied Technology in Energy (CAS ATE) is designed to provide managers with a deeper education in the rapidly evolving world of energy and electrification.
-It will help participants to better understand the ongoing “Energy Revolution” and enable them to shape the energy future of their company and industry.
+ETH Zurich’s CAS programme in Applied Technology in Energy (CAS ETH ATE) provides professionals with a deep understanding of the rapidly evolving energy system.
+Course participants will gain a better understanding of the ongoing energy transition, enabling them to help shape the energy future of their company and industry.

-“Industry needs to make decisions on investments that have important implications for the future,” says Christian Schaffner, Executive Director of the ETH Energy Science Center and Programme Director of the CAS ATE.
+Dr. Christian Schaffner, Executive Director of the ETH Energy Science Center and Programme Director of the CAS ETH ATE Programme

-CAS ATE – Practical Information
+Practical Information

 The CAS ATE is designed specifically for professionals with limited or single science backgrounds (including degrees in Economics, Business, Law, etc.) who need a better understanding of the science and technology impacting the future of the energy industry in order to advance their careers.